lyleokoth/oryksRover/README.md

 URC was launched in 2006, with competitions being held every summer since 2007.
 URC consistently draws an international field of the most talented and promising students around.
 If you're a college student interested in robotics and Mars exploration, the only question left is...

 ####                        Are you up for the Challenge?!

+## Rover Rules
+1. Size, Weight, Power
+2. Communications Equipment
+3. Restrictions on the 900 MHz and 2.4GHz bands
+4. Interventions